AppraiseQA/appraise/README.md

 ## Status

-**Alpha** -- useful for us, let's make it useful to you together.
+**Alpha** -- useful for us, let's make it useful for you together.

+We've been using Appraise for a while now for developing [MindMup](https://www.mindmup.com) so it is quite usable for our usage scenarios, but it's likely that we've not covered 100% of what you need.

-Important stuff is likely going to change in a backwards-incompatible way based on community feedback.
+Assume that before version 1.0, important stuff is likely going to change in a backwards-incompatible way based on community feedback.

 ## Use Appraise